Close

 • The individual, their spouse, or minor child should not own any residential property elsewhere.

-• The individual must refrain from claiming HRA deductions under other sections of the Income Tax Act.
+• The individual must refrain from claiming HRA deductions under other sections of Section 80GG of Income Tax Act.

 What is the Deductible Amount under Section 80GG?